a0ngo/spark-raw-signing-lab/README.md

     srcAddr = Web3.toChecksumAddress(srcAddr)
     ```

-    Repeat this step with the derivation path: [44,765,0,0,0] this will be the destination of our transaction (store it in a different variable).
+    Repeat this step with the derivation path: [44,765,0,0,0], this will be the destination address of our transaction (store the resulting address in a different variable).

-6. Construct web3 instance:
+5. Construct web3 instance:
     Use the [default builder](https://web3py.readthedocs.io/en/stable/quickstart.html#remote-providers) and the RPC endpoint for [zenith testnet](https://chainlist.org/chain/81).

     Example:
     ```
     from web3 import Web3
     from web3.gas_strategies.rpc import rpc_gas_price_strategy
+    ...
+    web3 = Web3(Web3.HTTPProvider('https://vilnius.zenithchain.co/http'))
     ```

-7. Obtain Zenith token to your recently created address:
+6. Obtain the Zenith testnet token, send it to your calculated address (the source address calculated before):<br>
-    Copy and paste your address to the [faucet](https://faucet.zenithchain.co/).
+    Copy and paste your source address to the [faucet](https://faucet.zenithchain.co/).

-    **NOTE:**
+    **NOTE:**<br>
     There is a queue to get tokens, and one is generated every minute, so it might take a few minutes to get a token.

-8. Verify receiving the Zenith token
+7. Verify receiving the Zenith token<br>
-    Check the balance on the address you’ve created.
+    Check the balance of the source and destination addresses you’ve created.
+The variable `dstAddr` is the second address created in step 4.

     Example:
     ```